 Write A List

 Nothing focuses the mind quite like writing a list of everything you need to take.
 Packing without one is the equivalent of ‘popping’ to the supermarket when you’re starving.
 You’ll panic, over pack and end up contemplating strapping a child to the roof.
 Not advisable.
 Start by thinking about what you’ll be doing and writing down everything you can think of that you’ll need.
 Then, once you’ve got that list, go through it again and be ruthless.
+Consider looking smoney.com.au before traveling as well, to make sure you can buy foreign currency online at the very best exchange rates.
 Do you really need a different board game for every night?
 No. Cross it out and take it off the list.

 Buy It There